garyduckworth/MVP/README.md

 2. Web application and Swagger have been incorporated for testing

-3. Angular JS has been incorporated to call Math API via POST requests
+3. Angular JS has been incorporated to call Math API via GET and POST requests

 4. Math API uses single "RunCalculation" to call open source APIs in line with technical discussions